-The air of pandemic during 2020 has hit a lot of big Ecommerce businesses.
-With people getting more concerned for health, social distancing and avoiding any means of contact from outside has made companies offer not just the best but safest services.
-This has given rise to many new ideas to help you grow your Ecommerce business during the coronavirus pandemic.
+The air of pandemic during 2020 has hit a lot of big eCommerce businesses.
+With people getting more concerned for their health, social distancing and avoiding any means of contact from outside has made companies offer not just the best but safest services.
+This has given rise to many new ideas to help you grow your business in Covid.

-How USA and Asian countries are performing their Ecommerce Business During The Coronavirus?
+How the USA and Asian countries are growing their eCommerce in Covid?

-The definition of ‘Normal’ in 2020 is uncertain and will differ for each country and sector.
+The definition of ‘Normal’ is uncertain and will differ for each country and sector.

-Like many countries, the european Ecommerce has also taken a downshift due to the growing concern of social distancing, import and delivery restrictions as well as the operational issues.
+Like many countries, the European eCommerce has also taken a downshift due to the growing concern of social distancing, import, and delivery restrictions as well as operational issues.

 The ASIAN MARKET now has only been fueled during the pandemic.
-Especially, if we look at the sales of Singapore’s Ecommerce platforms, its Ecommerce business during the coronavirus has experienced a massive sales growth.
+Especially, if we look at the sales of Singapore’s eCommerce platforms, its eCommerce business in covid has experienced massive sales growth.

 The accumulated orders on Shopee touched 429.8 million in the first 3 months against 203.5 million for the same period last year – a jump of 111.2%.

-If we look at the studies of ecommerce guide, Ecommerce business during the coronavirus has still grown at a higher rate with E-Retail sales reckoning to 14.1% of all retail sales globally.
+If we look at the studies of the eCommerce guide, the eCommerce business in Covid has still grown at a higher rate with E-Retail sales reckoning at 14.1% of all retail sales globally.

-With a mania among people to get their hands on the materials without stepping outside their homes and getting door-step safe delivery options, has pushed Ecommerce to grow at even a faster pace.
+A mania among people to get their hands on the materials without stepping outside their homes and getting door-step safe delivery options has pushed eCommerce to grow at even a faster pace.